Categories:

 • Floating point numbers are approximate values.
 A floating point number might not round as expected.

-• If rounding brings the number outside of the range of values of the data type, then an error is returned.
+• If rounding brings the number outside of the range of values of the data type, the function returns an error.

-This first example shows a simple example of ROUND, with the default number of decimal places (0):
+This first example shows a simple use of ROUND, with the default number of decimal places (0):

 SELECT ROUND(135.135), ROUND(-975.975);